Common sunflower: Uses

+Phytoremediation

-Sunflowers can be used in phytoremediation to extract toxic ingredients from soil, such as lead, arsenic and uranium, and used in rhizofiltration to neutralize radionuclides and other toxic ingredients and harmful bacteria from water.
-They were used to remove caesium-137 and strontium-90 from a nearby pond after the Chernobyl disaster, and a similar campaign was mounted in response to the Fukushima Daiichi nuclear disaster.
+Helianthus annuus can be used in phytoremediation to extract pollutants from soil such as lead and other heavy metals, such as cadmium, zinc, cesium, strontium, and uranium.
+The phytoremediation process begins by absorbing the heavy metal(s) through the roots, which gradually accumulate in other areas, such as the shoots and leaves.
+Helianthus annuus can also be used in rhizofiltration to neutralize radionuclides, such as caesium-137 and strontium-90 from a pond after the Chernobyl disaster.
+A similar campaign was mounted in response to the Fukushima Daiichi nuclear disaster.

-Culture

-During the 19th century, it was believed that nearby plants of the species would protect a home from malaria.
+In culture

+According to Iroquois mythology, the first sunflowers grew out of Earth Woman's legs after she died giving birth to her twin sons, Sapling and Flint.

 The Zuni people use the blossoms ceremonially for anthropic worship.
 Sunflowers were also worshipped by the Incas because they viewed it as a symbol for the Sun.

+Stories of Clytie the nymph who was spurned by her former lover Helios end with her transformed into what may be translated as sunflower.
+However, the plant in Greek mythology may be, "partly pale and partly red, and very like a violet".
+The plant described also exhibits heliotropism, with its face turning towards the sun.
+This plant may be a species in the genus heliotrope (Heliotropium).
+However, less commonly it is identified as the common marigold (Calendula officinalis).

+During the 19th century, it was believed that nearby plants of the species would protect a home from malaria.
 The flowers are the subject of Vincent van Gogh's Sunflowers series of still-life paintings.

 In July 2015, viable seeds were acquired from the field where Malaysia Airlines Flight 17 crashed on a year earlier and were grown in tribute to the 15 Dutch residents of Hilversum who were killed.
 Earlier that year, Fairfax chief correspondent Paul McGeough and photographer Kate Geraghty had collected 1.5 kg of sunflower seeds from the wreck site for family and friends of the 38 Australian victims, who aimed to give them a poignant symbol of hope.

-On May 13, 2021, during the National Costume competition of the Miss Universe 2020 beauty pageant, Miss Dominican Republic Kimberly Jiménez wore a "Goddess of Sunflowers" costume covered in gold and yellow rhinestones that included several real sunflowers sewn onto the fabric.
+On 13 May 2021, during the National Costume competition of the Miss Universe 2020 beauty pageant, Miss Dominican Republic Kimberly Jiménez wore a "Goddess of Sunflowers" costume covered in gold and yellow rhinestones that included several real sunflowers sewn onto the fabric.

-Modern stories often claim that in Greek mythology, the nymph Clytie transformed into a sunflower when she pined after her former lover Helios, the god of the sun, who spurned her and left her for another.
-However, sunflowers are not native to Greece or Italy, but to North America.
-The original story is about another flower, the heliotropium.